rnea7840/developer-portal/cicd/README.md

 ### Adding Tests

-If you want to add new test you will also want to incorporate it into the Makefile.
+If you want to add new test script you will also want to incorporate it into the Makefile.
 You can use the Makefile to iterate on your test and to incorporate it into the CI pipeline in one shot.
 Here is a breakdown of a process to develop a script that will use `npm run-script test:newtest:ci ` to run locally and in CI.

 This is a comment that will show up when `make` or `make help` is run to inform the user what the target does: